 Place a portable jack under the trailer tongue to pull it out safely from underneath the boat.
 Ensure at the same time that the boat is totally lifted onto the trapeze stand and that the safety supports are in place.

 Do the final crank of the winch cable and check the complete separation of the boat from the trailer.
 Check the entire boat hull and stands.
 All lift supports should be in place before and after the trailer removal.

 Finally, leave the portable jack lift mounted to your boat for easy adjustment of the stands and supports and access to the boat hulls.

-Watch these YouTube Videos videos by Jamestown TV on how to effectively offload your boat from a trailer.
+Watch these YouTube Videos videos by Dennis Coffey on safely removing your boat from a trailer on land.